Time management is essential for every business, entrepreneur, manager, and the whole team.

-From product development and sourcing to accounts and marketing, they have to put in their leg everywhere.
-Not to forget that they have personal lives as well and they want to have the much needed “work-life balance too.”
+From product development and sourcing to accounts and marketing, they have to be involved everywhere.
+Not to forget that they have personal lives as well and they want to have the much needed work-life balance too.

-Amidst all this roller-coaster ride, the biggest challenge entrepreneur’s face does not have enough time to complete these tasks, at least effectively.
+Amidst the roller-coaster ride, the biggest challenge entrepreneurs face is not having enough time to complete their daily tasks.

-No matter what they do, there can’t be more than 24 hours and seven days a week.
-And even if you go hard on clocking a lot of hours every day, it won’t do any good.
+No matter what they do, there can’t be more than 24 hours and seven days in a week.
+And even if they go hard on clocking a lot of hours every day, it won’t do any good.

-A recent study unveiled that from an 8 hours workday, most people are effective for just under 3 hours.
-Where does the rest of 5 hours go?
+A recent study reveals that in an 8-hour workday, most people are effective for only 3 hours or less.
+So where does the rest of 5 hours go?